What is the TCP/IP Model?

 Common Protocols in the TCP/IP Model

-• FTP: Facilitates the transfer of files between computers.
+• FTP: Facilitates the transfer of files between a client and a server on a computer network.

 Frequently Asked Questions about TCP/IP Model